-\begin{definition}[{see \cite[Definition~3.5]{IU1}}] We say that a dimer model is (\emph{zigzag}) \emph{consistent} if it satisfies the following conditions: \begin{itemize} \item [(1)] there is no homologically trivial zigzag path, \item [(2)] no zigzag path on the universal cover has a self-intersection, \item [(3)] no pair of zigzag paths on the universal cover intersect each other in the same direction more than once.
-That is, if a pair of zigzag paths $(\widetilde{z},\widetilde{w})$ on the universal cover has two intersections $a_1$, $a_2$ and $\widetilde{z}$ points from $a_1$ to $a_2$, then $\widetilde{w}$ points from $a_2$ to $a_1$. \end{itemize} Here, we remark that two zigzag paths are said to \emph{intersect} if they share an edge (not a node). \end{definition}
+\begin{Definition}[{see \cite[Definition~3.5]{IU1}}] We say that a dimer model is (\emph{zigzag}) \emph{consistent} if it satisfies the following conditions: \begin{itemize}\itemsep=0pt \item [(1)] there is no homologically trivial zigzag path, \item [(2)] no zigzag path on the universal cover has a self-intersection, \item [(3)] no pair of zigzag paths on the universal cover intersect each other in the same direction more than once.
+That is, if a pair of zigzag paths $(\widetilde{z},\widetilde{w})$ on the universal cover has two intersected edges $a_1$, $a_2$ and $\widetilde{z}$ points from $a_1$ to $a_2$, then $\widetilde{w}$ points from $a_2$ to $a_1$. \end{itemize} \end{Definition}

-In the literature, there are several conditions that are equivalent to Definition~\ref{def_consistent} (for more details, see \cite{Boc1,IU1}), and it is known that a consistent dimer model is non-degenerate (see e.g., \cite[Proposition~8.1]{IU2}).
-For example, we see that the dimer model given in Figure~\ref{ex_dimer_4b} is consistent by checking zigzag paths shown in Figure~\ref{zigzag_4b}.
+In the literature, there are several conditions that are equivalent to Definition~\ref{def_consistent} (for more details, see \cite{Boc1,IU1}), and it is known that a consistent dimer model is non-degenerate (e.g., \cite[Proposition~8.1]{IU2}).
+For example, we see that the dimer model given in Figure~\ref{ex_dimer_4b} is consistent by checking all zigzag paths, which are shown in Figure~\ref{zigzag_4b}.
 We also remark that this dimer model satisfies the stronger condition called \emph{isoradial} (see Definition~\ref{def_isoradial}).

 In this paper, we also use another condition called \emph{properly ordered}.
-To explain the properly ordering, we prepare several notations.
+To explain the proper ordering, we prepare several notation.
 First, considering a zigzag path $z$ as a $1$-cycle on $\TT$, we have the homology class $[z]\in\rmH_1(\TT)\cong\ZZ^2$.
 We call this element $[z]\in\ZZ^2$ the \emph{slope} of $z$.
 We remark that even if we apply the join and split moves to nodes contained in a zigzag path, such operations do not change the slope.
-If a zigzag path does not have a self-intersection, the slope of each zigzag path is primitive.
+If a zigzag path does not have any self-intersection, the slope of each zigzag path is primitive.
 Now, we consider slopes $(a,b)\in\ZZ^2$ of zigzag paths that are not homologically trivial.
-The set of such slopes has a natural cyclic order by considering $(a,b)$ as the element of the unit circle:
+The set of such slopes has a natural cyclic order by considering~$(a,b)$ as an element of the unit circle: